House Rent Allowance

 - The photocopy/Xerox of the rent-agreement, when required

-The employee can also pay the house rent to his or her father, and claim the tax exemptions related to the HRA
+The employee can also pay the house rent to his or her father, and claim the tax exemptions related to the House Rent Allowance (HRA).

-Even if the employer refuses to provide for the tax benefits of the HRA, the employee can claim them when he or she files the tax returns.
+Even if the employer refuses to provide for the tax benefits of the House Rent Allowances, the employee can claim the HRA tax exemption when he or she files the income tax returns.
 The exempted monetary amount can be received as the refund of the excess TDS.

-Conditions that Need to be Fulfilled for Claiming Tax Exemptions Related to HRA
+Conditions that Need to be Fulfilled for Claiming Tax Exemptions Related to House Rent Allowance:-

 - The HRA exemption under Section 80, or other section, is only provided to an employee when or she actually pays the rent to the landlord.
 There is no exemption for the time periods when the rent is not paid.

 - When there is a change in job location (i.e. shift from non-metro to the metro cities or vice versa), or a change in the salary, the HRA tax are calculated on the monthly basis.
 Hence the deductions or the HRA tax exemptions also vary for the periods of change separately.